bgonzalezbustamante/CPS-Ranking/README.md

 ## Researchers to be Added

-1. Diego Sazo (ID EUBDjRMAAAAJ)
+1.
-2. Mariana Chudnovsky (ID 4DhexOEAAAAJ)
-3. Isabel Castillo Carniglia (ID zhduEFwAAAAJ)
-4. Carmen Le Foulon (ID wRPMNvUAAAAJ)
-5. Felipe Livert (ID N7E3JRMAAAAJ)
-6. Francesco Penaglia (ID XZoScBQAAAAJ)

 *Note: If you like to suggest someone, please [open an issue](https://github.com/bgonzalezbustamante/CPS-Ranking/issues/new) on GitHub or send an email to  bastian.gonzalezbustamante@politics.ox.ac.uk.
-The next measurement will be collected by March 2023.*
+The next measurement will be collected by June 2023.*

 ## Storage